Decluttering Tips for Christmas: 3 Places to Purge Before the Gifts Pour in…

 One of the biggest stressors?
 Clutter.

 I’ve learned over the years that my stress level greatly decreases if I purge before the Christmas gifts start pouring in.
 I’m sharing three decluttering tips to prep you and your home for the holidays.
-I hope they’ll help you as much as they’ve helped me.

-3 Pre-Christmas Decluttering Tips:
+3 Pre-Christmas Decluttering Tips

-I strategically choose the places in my house to declutter that give me the most bang for the buck.
 How do I know?
 If you’re looking to earn a little more mad money for the Christmas season, then selling on Craigslist and Facebook yard sales is something you should try, if you haven’t already.

 I wrote a post about how to sell on Facebook yard sale sites as well as a post about tips and tricks for selling on Craigslist and Facebook yard sales.
 Check those out right away.

-1.)
-Decluttering Tip #1: Christmas Decor Downsizing.
+Decluttering Tip #1: Christmas Decor Downsizing

 November is a GREAT time to downsize Christmas decor.
 Why?
 One reason is that’s when people are looking to buy it.